-Prerequisites: MAC 1105 or a CLM score of at least 70 This course is designed to assist students in developing the trigonometric background for the calculus curriculum and/or other areas that require a trigonometry course.
+This course is designed to assist students in developing the trigonometric background for the calculus curriculum and/or other areas that require a trigonometry course.
 Graphing calculator and/or computer algebraic system work is required in this course.
+Students may be able to place into this course by attaining specific scores on state-approved common placement tests.
+Students should consult with their advisor if they would like to pursue this option.